h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 * SRADIUS

-> The Secure RADIUS protocol ("S" RADIUS), as defined in this document.
+> The Secure RADIUS protocol (pronounced "S" RADIUS), as defined in this document.
 We use SRADIUS interchangeable for TLS and for DTLS transport.

 * TLS